In the Eye of MLLM: Benchmarking Egocentric Video Intent Understanding with Gaze-Guided Prompting: Experiments

 Furthermore, our results indicate that among the three prompting strategies, gaze saliency maps lead to the most significant performance improvement, particularly in spatial intent understanding.
 In contrast, for temporal intent understanding, textual prompts yield greater gains compared to the other two strategies.
 This suggests that MLLMs are less effective at capturing temporal correlations across frames overlaid with gaze signals, yet can more effectively reason about temporal relationships through textual gaze information.
 We speculate that this limitation arises from the scarcity of gaze-related visual training data, especially with temporal dimensions, making it challenging for MLLMs to develop a comprehensive understanding of temporal cues based on visual gaze signals.

-Interestingly, our benchmark also presents challenges to human subjects; however, humans consistently outperform the best-performing model (Qwen2.5-VL-72B) across all categories, particularly in spatial and temporal reasoning.
+Our benchmark also presents challenges to human subjects.
+However, humans consistently outperform the best-performing model (Qwen2.5-VL-72B) across all categories, particularly in spatial and temporal reasoning.
 This indicates that the task is limited by current model capabilities.
 The sizable gap indicates the opportunity for future work to better leverage gaze cues on intention understanding.
+We also vary the number of uniformly sampled frames fed to Qwen2.5-VL-72B and report the results in Appendix \ref{appen:experiment}.

 \textbf{Per-scenario results.} In Table \ref{tab:scene_eva}, Our results show that Qwen2.5-VL-72B achieves the highest overall score across various environments.
 Notably, both the Medical Area and Garage scenarios yield relatively high average scores.
 Upon examining sampled examples, we infer that these settings contain fewer objects, simplifying the task for the models.
 In contrast, the Kitchen scenario—characterized by higher complexity and a more cluttered environment—significantly reduces the accuracy of all tested models.
 This suggests that even the most advanced MLLMs still face substantial challenges in handling complex and cluttered scenes.
 Interestingly, gaze information enhances performance in almost all scenarios.
 However, some models exhibit performance regression in Medical scenarios.
 We found that this is due to the simplicity of objects in these environments combined with the more erratic gaze movements typical in medical scenarios.